 Not only did I learn amazing science and math skills, but I also learned social skills.
 The sense of community that existed was remarkable: caring staff, experienced and effective teachers and kids like me, kids that loved math and science.
 We were assigned 'families' and went on family outings.
 Spending that amount of time fueled life-long friendships.

-I wanted to send this testimonial for anyone interested in the UBMS program.
-I very much believe it was a stepping-stone to my success.
+I will follow this email with a couple of other pictures.
+I guess I am only allowed to attach so much memory per email.
+Anyhow, I wanted to send this email to you and to anyone interested in the UBMS program.
+I very much believe it was a stepping stone to my success.
 I had the tools and the talent, but it was the UBMS program that showed me those tools and those talents and how to best use them.
 The program taught me that I had leadership potential.
 Currently, I am training to become an active duty Army officer.
 I will receive a commission and a bachelor's degree at the same time.
 The best thing is that the Army is paying for all my education.
 Going back to high school I would have never thought about the Army or how I was going to pay for school, but here I sit, a junior in college with a brand new car and a free education, courtesy of the Army.
 I am harnessing my tools and my talents and some other things I learned along the way to become where I am today.
-I am confident in those around me and in myself.
+I am confident in myself and those around me.
 I feel like my happiness and gratitude can inspire anyone.
 I am at a point to where I want to help people and get them to a point to where they can share my success.
 I just wanted to say thanks to Linda, Jim and the whole UBMS crew.
 I don't think I would be where I am today if it hadn't gone to your UBMS program.